 It is the first leftover to quickly run out in our house, probably by noon the day after. 🙂

+- Ground sausage and beef.
 This traditional Greek turkey stuffing has a filling of 2 different kinds of ground meat.
 Usually, an equal amount of ground beef and pork are used.
 I chose to substitute the pork with ground sausage for its robust flavor.
-Chestnuts, dates, prunes, and pine nuts are added, and a small amount of rice.
-There is a turkey baste that I like to use on the turkey with this stuffing.
-It is made with orange and lemon juice, butter, and broth.
-It is infused with fresh herbs such as rosemary, sage, and thyme.

 - Chestnuts